Abecedarian: Rejection of education

 John Blunt claimed that "Abecedarian theory, in a more moderate form, has had much influence on some modern sects, especially the more ignorant sects of Methodists."

 Doubts of accuracy

 Early Anabaptists were viewed disdainfully by their adversaries as a radical peasant movement.
 Thus some consider the extant descriptions to be an elitist caricature of either a particular Anabaptist group or Anabaptists as a whole.
-Most more recent reference works have ceased to mention the group at all.
+Most recent reference works have ceased to mention the group at all.
 No equivalent entry was present in the New Catholic Encyclopedia.
 No historical references later than the early 20th century mention these claims.